6. Klesse College of Engineering and Integrated Design

 EGR 4352.
 Senior Participation in Engineering Projects in Community Service (EPICS).
 (2-2) 2 Credit Hours.

-Prerequisites: Upper-division standing and permission of instructor required.
 Continuation of Engineering Projects in Community Service (EPICS).
 Seniors are responsible for the management tasks of planning and organizing their team project activity.
 They are expected to contribute expertise from their discipline to the design of the team's projects throughout most of the design process phases of problem identification, specification development, design, production, and deployment.
 Seniors will also meet with the customer and mentor the freshman, sophomores and juniors.
 The EPICS procedures manual provides information on expected relative workload for students.
 May be repeated for credit.
-Differential Tuition: $110.
+This course has Differential Tuition.

 EGR 4362.
 Senior EPICS Design I. (1-4) 2 Credit Hours.

-Prerequisite: Permission of instructor required.
 Continuation of Engineering Projects in Community Service (EPICS).
 Seniors using EGR 4363 to fulfill capstone or design requirements where approved for their major may be required to satisfy additional course requirements specified by their degree program.
 The EPICS procedures manual provides information on expected relative workload for students.
 Seniors are responsible for the management tasks of planning and organizing their team project activity.
 They are expected to contribute expertise from their discipline to the design of the team’s projects throughout most of the design process phases of problem identification, specification development, design, production, and deployment.
 Seniors will also meet with the customer and mentor the first year, sophomores and juniors.
 May be repeated for credit.
-Differential Tuition: $110.
+This course has Differential Tuition.

 EGR 4363.
 Senior EPICS Design I. (1-6) 3 Credit Hours.

 Prerequisite: Permission of instructor required.
 Continuation of Engineering Projects in Community Service (EPICS).
 Seniors using EGR 4363 to fulfill capstone or design requirements where approved for their major may be required to satisfy additional course requirements specified by their degree program.
 The EPICS procedures manual provides information on expected relative workload for students.
 Seniors are responsible for the management tasks of planning and organizing their team project activity.
 They are expected to contribute expertise from their discipline to the design of the team’s projects throughout most of the design process phases of problem identification, specification development, design, production, and deployment.
 Seniors will also meet with the customer and mentor the first year, sophomores and juniors.
 May be repeated for credit.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EGR 4373.
 Senior EPICS Design II.
 (1-6) 3 Credit Hours.

-Prerequisite: EGR 4362 or EGR 4363, and permission of instructor.
 Continuation of EPICS courses.
 Seniors using EGR 4363 to fulfill capstone or design requirements where approved for their major may be required to satisfy additional course requirements specified by their degree program.
 The EPICS procedures manual provides information on expected relative workload for students.
 Seniors are responsible for the management tasks of planning and organizing their team project activity.
 They are expected to contribute expertise from their discipline to the design of the team’s projects throughout most of the design process phases of problem identification, specification development, design, production, and deployment.
 Seniors will also meet with the customer and mentor the first year, sophomores, and juniors.
 May be repeated for credit.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EGR 4501.
 Engineering Ethics and Leadership.
 (1-0) 1 Credit Hour.